codinghistorian/wallet_smart_contract/README.md

 // -> I can just make the fee state variable with  a function that changes it.
 Onlyowner needed.

 //  * Commission - is a certain number of the transferred amount
-// -> for this I need to look at the original text from Russian... so do I need to
-// make the fee absolute? or relative?
-I don't know yet.
+// -> fuck it.
+I will just make the comission a constant value in wei

 //  * The transfer of this commission must be made along with the regular transfer
 // I can just make this low-level call work twice. once for actual transfer, the other for comission.

 //  * The address for the transfer is hardcoded into the contract
 // -> okay. receiver addresse hardcoded.
+No constructor.